Metrological/eslint-config-maf/README.md

   VideoTemplate2 - remove from SDK
   RunnerHTML - remove from SDK
   Ufo - remove from SDK
   ui.AutoStart - remove from SDK
   com.metrological.ui.Horizon
 - discuss what to do with new rules when added?
+- discuss UI lint warning/errors?
 - discuss auto-fix enable on SDK?
 - discuss all other open rules in eslint-config-metrological
-- remove maf logs, remove nl.nl strings errors
+- remove maf logs
 - release to public maf-sdk, combined with servicemail!!! - come up with persistent solution for this.

 SDK after initial release: